Charles Dodge (composer): Education and teaching career

-Best known in recent years as the owner, with his wife Katharine, of the Putney Mountain Winery in Putney, Vermont.
-The company has experienced growth every year since its founding in 1998.
+In recent years he is best known, with his wife Katharine, as co-owner of the Putney Mountain Winery in Putney, Vermont, which has grown annually since its 1998 founding.

 Music

-Dodge created many works in the field of computer music, including Earth’s Magnetic Field (1970), which mapped magnetic field data to musical sounds, Speech Songs, a 1974 work that used analysis and resynthesis of human voices, The Waves (voice and computer music), Profile, and Any Resemblance is Purely Coincidental (1978), which combines live piano performance with a digitally-manipulated recording of Enrico Caruso singing the aria "Vesti la giubba".
+Dodge created many works in the field of computer music.
+Earth's Magnetic Field (1970) mapped magnetic field data to musical sounds.
+Speech Songs (1974) analyzed and resynthesized human voices.
+Any Resemblance is Purely Coincidental (1978) combines live piano performance with a digitally manipulated recording of Enrico Caruso singing Ruggero Leoncavallo's aria "Vesti la giubba".
+Other works include The Waves, for voice and computer music, and Profile.

 Discography

-Columbia-Princeton Electronic Music Center 1961-1973, New World Records, 1998.
+Columbia-Princeton Electronic Music Center 1961–1973, New World Records, 1998.